Skip to main content

 David Silverman, Assistant Professor of Psychology, Yale University

-Ivan A. Hernández, Assistant Professor of Psychology and Child Development at California Polytechnic State University, San Luis Obispo
+Ivan Hernández, Assistant Professor of Psychology and Child Development at California Polytechnic State University, San Luis Obispo

 Download PDF